tralac Daily News

 A continental digital address platform has been unveiled to purposely ease the location problems associated with the least developed countries.
 Known as the Africa Digital Address System, ADAS, the platform developed by a Ugandan based tech startup seeks to combat the challenges of providing services to people without proper formal addresses, according to the developers.
 With it, anyone can create, personalize and possess simple and unique addresses.
 Yusuf Kayiwa, the lead developer of the app says African communities have similarities in the way their settlements are structured and face the same issues related to traceability or finding locations.

 The United Nations Development Programme (UNDP) in collaboration with ECOWAS, has commenced a three-day capacity building programme to equip women with knowledge and skills to grab opportunities in the African Continental Free Trade Area (AfCFTA).
-The participants were selected from across ECOWAS Member-States and expected to after the training, build the capacities of other stakeholders in their respective countries to enable a significant number of enterprises, including women owned businesses to take advantage of AfCFTA.
 “Women are Africa’s traders…If you look at any market, and in fact any border of this continent.
 The majority of traders will be women, however, women remain at the lower rung of the value-chains in the agricultural sector, when trading in goods, women often sell primary and perishable agricultural produce,” Mr Frederick Mugisha, an Economic Advisor, UNDP, said.
 “Similarly, in services, women are often found in lower rungs of the ladder in the hospitality industry.
 In essence, the AfCFTA must account for and address the challenges that women face,” he said.

 How Africa’s women traders are poised to drive regional integration (The New Dawn Liberia)